nss-evening-cohort-14/awesome-sauce-react-slack-simulation/README.md

 # Slack Simulation
-Welcome to Nautilus, the world's most advanced, electrical-powered submersible.
-You will be coming aboard to build tools for the Captain to use en route and at destinations across the globe.
+Welcome to Slack Simulation, a replica of the messaging application for organizations.
+While logged in as an authenticated user, you can see, create, edit and delete data that as a part of a messaging channel or organization (specific to you delete).
-While on board, you can see, create, edit and delete data that is needed for our adventure: Crew Members, Destinations, Environmental readings, Log entries, Species and Excursions.
+While logged in as an admin, you can see, create, edit and delete data that as a part of a messaging channel or organization (yours and everyone else's delete).

 ## Deployed Sites